hedhoud/Streaming_transcription/README.md

 ## Credits

-This project was developed by [Your Name](https://github.com/hedhoud).
+This project was developed by [Hedi Naouara](https://github.com/hedhoud).